H3AR7B3A7/MoreSpringCourses/conference-data-jpa/README.md

 - Create a new interface that extends JpaRepository and give it a new descriptive name
 - Consider turning the existing repository into a proxy to the new JpaRepository to minimise client code changes

+## Query DSL

+Advantages of Query Domain Specific Language:
+- Spend time on your data model
+- Reduced codebase
+- Query validity
+- Proven methodology in Rails and Django

 ---
 Work in progress...